geoserver/geoserver/doc/en/user/source/services/wms/reference.rst

    * - ``format``
      - No
      - request the capabilities document in a certain format
-   * - ``noRootLayer``
+   * - ``rootLayer``
      - No
-     - Flag to enable returning a single layer or group as the top level Layer element, removing the standard Root Layer.
+     - Flag to enable/disable the standard Root top level Layer element.
 Values are true or false.
+When false, the Root element will be included only if there is NOT a single top level element already.
-       If specified, will override the global WMS setting or layer / group setting for the same behaviour.
+       When specified, will override the global WMS setting or layer / group setting for the same behaviour.

 A example GetCapabilities request is: ::